Oshlack/Clinker/README.md

 # Clinker - linking fusions to cancer

-**Note: Responses to issues may be slow/sporadic/non-existent as I'm working in a new field.
+**Note: Responses to issues may be slow/sporadic/non-existent as I'm no longer pursuing bioinformatics.
 I'll do my best!**

 Fusion Super Transcript generator and Plotter